 Revised Recommendation ITU-T H.235.6

-H.323 security: Voice encryption profile with native H.235/H.245 key management
+H.323 security: Encryption profile with native H.235/H.245 key management

 AAP Summary

-ITU-T H.235.6 (2005), modified by its Amendment 1 (2008) and Corrigendum 1 (2009), defined security procedures for the voice encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management supporting key lengths of up to 4096 bits.
+ITU-T H.235.6 (2005), modified by its Amendment 1 (2008) and Corrigendum 1 (2009), defined security procedures for the encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management supporting key lengths of up to 4096 bits.
 However, longer key lengths are used in more cryptographic mechanisms, e.g. 6144 and 8192 bits in IETF RFC 3526.
 This revision of ITU-T H.235.6 removes the limitation of 4096 bits to make the Recommendation future-proof.
+The word “Voice” has been removed from the title as this Recommendation is widely used in the industry to encrypt audio, video and data.

 Summary

-Recommendation ITU-T H.235.6 holds the security procedures for the voice encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management.
-Amendment 1 adds support for cipher key lengths of 192 and 256 bits to the advanced encryption standard (AES), the use of which is described in this Recommendation, along with additional Diffie-Hellman groups.
+Recommendation ITU-T H.235.6 holds the security procedures for the encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management.

+This revision introduces support for key lengths larger than 4096 bits.

-In earlier versions of the H.235 sub-series, this profile was contained in the main body of Recommendation ITU-T H.235 and of its Annex D. Appendices IV, V, VI to H.235.0 show the complete clause, figure, and table mapping between H.235 versions 3 and 4.
+Before version 4 of the H.235 sub-series, this profile was contained in the main body of Recommendation ITU-T H.235 and of its Annex D. Appendices IV, V, VI to H.235.0 show the complete clause, figure, and table mapping between H.235 versions 3 and 4.